ykang/Statistical-Computing-Buaa/README.md

 This is the public release version of my course material for Statistical Computing.
 For a outlook of recent teaching, please visit [https://feng.li/teaching/sc2018spring/]

+I hope these materials can help lecturers for their course development in Statistical Computing.
+If you like it, please **star** it.

 # Developed by

     Feng Li